Foyinsolae/Getting-and-cleaning-data/codebook.md

 #GETTING AND CLEANING DATA WEEK 4

-#Description This code book summarizes the data and variables in tidyData.txt -- this is the output of the Week 4 project in the JHU course Getting & Cleaning Data while providing information on the Data Set and Attributes used from the original study
+#Description This code book summarizes the data and variables in secTidy.txt -- this is the output of the Week 4 project in the JHU course Getting & Cleaning Data while providing information on the Data Set and Attributes used from the original study

-#STuDY INFORMATION
+#STUDY INFORMATION

 ##Information on Data Set The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.